Boosting the economies in rural areas of Southeast Europe

-Title: Support to Economic Diversification of Rural Areas in Southeast Europe (SEDRA)
+Title: Support to Economic Diversification of Rural Areas in Southeast Europe (SEDRA II)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Countries: Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, Serbia

 Lead executing agency: Standing Working Group for Regional Rural Development in South Eastern Europe (SWG RRD)

 As they are home to almost half the population, rural areas are of great importance for the six Southeast European (SEE) countries Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia.
 However, they face continuous population ageing, youth emigration and high unemployment, processes that are turning these once vibrant regions into abandoned areas.

 Employment and incomes in the rural areas of the SEE countries are improved and in line with the approximation process to the European Union (EU) and the Sofia Declaration.